 - Lack of stability – Freelancers are typically hired for more short-term projects, rather than permanent employment.
 This may reduce the stability of your workforce.

 Freelancers are an excellent option if you need qualified professionals without the costs, formalities, and tax implications of traditional employees.
-The most important steps of hiring a freelancer are selecting hiring websites, like Fiverr, and drafting effective job postings.
+The most important steps of hiring a freelancer are selecting hiring websites and drafting effective job postings.
 Follow the eight steps above to identify and hire the perfect freelancer for your small business.